 Identify any uncertainty and risk involved with a specific treatment plan, including the probability factors, if possible.
 Discuss reasonable assumptions the patient may make about the treatment plan.
-Whenever possible, supply reading materials and the consent form document for the patient to take home and discuss with his or her family.
+Whenever possible, supply reading materials and the consent document for the patient to take home and discuss with his or her family.

 Encourage questions.
 Questions provide a better understanding of the patient’s comprehension of the information and facilitate the dialogue between the patient and the physician.
-Where time permits, consider scheduling a second visit with the patient to review the consent form, clarify expectations, and ensure patient comprehension of the proposed treatment—especially with elective surgery procedures.
+If time permits, consider scheduling a second visit with the patient to review the consent form, clarify expectations, and ensure patient comprehension of the proposed treatment—especially with elective procedures.

-Documentation is another key component of the informed consent process that cannot be fully delegated to a nurse or other member of the healthcare team.
+Documentation is another key component of the informed consent process that cannot be entirely delegated to a nurse or another member of the healthcare team.
 If the doctor-patient discussion proceeds successfully and the patient requests treatment, the doctor is required in some jurisdictions to write a note in the patient’s record.
 Additionally, the consent document must include the patient’s name, doctor’s name, diagnosis, proposed treatment plan, alternatives, potential risks, complications, and benefits.

 To some extent, physicians who use an informed consent document can protect themselves further by including a statement to the effect that the form only covers information that applies generally and that the physician has personally discussed specific factors with the patient.
 The consent document must be signed and dated by the patient (or the patient’s legal guardian or representative).
 Many consent forms also require a physician signature.

 The informed consent process for same-day surgery patients may occur in the physician’s office before scheduling the procedure.
-That will allow the patient time to think through the information, ask questions, and make an informed decision.
+That will allow the patient time to think about the information, ask questions, and make an informed decision.

 Hospitalized patients must be informed as far in advance of the procedure as practicable.
-If time permits in an emergency where the patient is unable to provide consent, the physician must contact a legally authorized representative to obtain an informed consent.
+If time permits in an emergency in which the patient is unable to provide consent, the physician must contact a legally authorized representative to obtain an informed consent.
 If the nature of the emergency does not permit time to contact a legally authorized representative, consent is implied.
 Consent may be waived under emergent conditions that threaten life, limb, eyes, and the central nervous system.
 If the patient is incompetent or otherwise cannot consent, the physician is legally bound to obtain informed consent from the incompetent patient’s authorized representative, except in an emergency.
 This type of consent should be thoroughly documented in the medical record.